bathos/logentries-client/README.md

 It might work with Browserify, too, but you would need to use a shims for net or, if using `secure: true`, tls (both of which exist).

+Tested in v0.10 +.
+Probably works in 0.8 but one of the test libraries (mitm) doesn’t, so it remains unconfirmed.

 ## Start

 ```javascript